otglotv22/AutoDrive/README.md

 ### **Installation Instructions:** 🔨

 - **Step 1:** Download the Extension
-Download the extension files from our GitHub repository.
+Download the extension file from the GitHub repository.
 Look for the latest release and download the ZIP file.

 - **Step 2:** Unpack the Extension
 Once downloaded, extract the ZIP file to a folder on your computer.
 Remember the location as you will need to access this folder during the installation process.